Photo: Melinda Trochu/Getty Images

 These children should never have been taken from their families.

-Residential schools were part of a colonial policy to eradicate Indigenous cultures, languages, and communities.
+Residential schools were part of a colonial policy enshrined in Canadian law to eradicate Indigenous cultures, languages, and communities and break children's connections to their Indigenous identities.
+Parents who tried to prevent government agents from taking their children away to these schools were threatened with arrest.
 While the last school closed in 1996, intergenerational trauma, ongoing harms and discriminatory practices against Indigenous Peoples continue.

 The reports of the Royal Commission on Aboriginal Peoples in 1996, the Truth and Reconciliation Commission in 2015, the National Inquiry into Missing and Murdered Indigenous Women and Girls in 2019, plus numerous reviews by the UN and other international human rights bodies, have documented the extent of the harms against Indigenous Peoples in Canada, and made thousands of recommendations to Canada to ensure justice and accountability for Indigenous Peoples.

 But despite the harms being well known, and recommendations for change clearly laying out the path forward, Canada continues to resist real justice and accountability.
-It has yet to pass Bill C-15 to implement the UN Declaration on the Rights of Indigenous Peoples.
-It continues to litigate against First Nations children living on reserve, denying them the same levels of funding for basic services as other children in Canada.
+It has failed to implement the 6 recommendations made by the Truth and Reconciliation Commission regarding Missing Children and Unmarked Burials.
+It continues to litigate against First Nations children living on federally-controlled reserves, denying them the same levels of funding for basic services as other children in Canada.
 Canada is still fighting residential school and day school survivors in court.
 And it continues to resist calls from Indigenous Peoples to respect their right to self-determination and apply the principle of free, prior, and informed consent regarding industrial development on their territories.

-To ensure justice and accountability—not only for the 215 children whose bodies were buried at the Kamloops Indian Residential School—but for all First Nations, Métis, and Inuit Peoples, Canada must take concrete action without delay.
+To ensure justice and accountability—not only for the children who died at residential schools—but for all First Nations, Métis, and Inuit Peoples, Canada must take concrete action without delay.

 Act now and call on Canada to ensure justice and accountability for Indigenous Peoples.